silentbicycle/theft/doc/usage.md

 values less than LIMIT.
 For example, `theft_random_choice(t, 5)` will return values from `[0, 1, 2, 3, 4]`.

+Note that smaller random bit values should lead to simpler instances.
+In particular, a bitstream of all `0` bits should produce a minimal value for the type.
+For more details, see [shrinking.md](shrinking.md).

 - On success, write the instance into `(*instance*)` and return `THEFT_ALLOC_OK`.